Introduction to the Lunar Curriculum

 - Provide an Experience-Rich Curriculum so that our pupils can pursue personal interests and talents

-- Use Digital Technology effectively and creatively so that pupils are digitally fluent and equipped for life in the 21st Century
+- Digital Technology is used effectively and creatively so that pupils are digitally fluent and equipped for life in the 21st Century

 - Enable our children to Demonstrate Learning in Different Ways – not always pages in an exercise book but photographs, posters, products, presentations and performances